 - 1 Close all open programs. - 2 Click Start, the arrow next to the Lock button, and Restart. - 3 If your computer does not restart, press the Ctrl+Alt+Delete keys and click the arrow next to the Shut down button and Restart. - 4 If this procedure does not work, press and hold the power button until the computer turns off. - !
-Turning off your computer with the Ctrl+Alt+Delete keys or the power button may cause loss of unsaved data.
+Turning off your computer with the power button may cause loss of unsaved data.